-UW Huskies to play Tennessee in Toronto
+UW Huskies men’s basketball to play Tennessee as part of Naismith Classic in Toronto next season

 The Washington men’s basketball team is returning to Canada and making a trip to the East Coast for a second straight year.

 The Huskies are playing a nonconference game against Tennessee on Nov.
-16 at Scotiabank Arena in Toronto in a one-day triple header for the first-ever James Naismith Classic.
+16 at Scotiabank Arena in Toronto in a one-day triple header for the James Naismith Classic.

 In the other matchups, Buffalo plays Harvard and St. Bonaventure takes on Rutgers.

-It’s the first ever meeting between Washington and Tennessee.
+It will be the first meeting between Washington and Tennessee.
 The Volunteers advanced to the Sweet 16 and finished with a 31-6 record last season while UW (27-9) made it to the second round of the NCAA tournament.

 “As a program, we have prided ourselves in building a strong non-conference schedule and this event is exactly on par with that mindset,” coach Mike Hopkins said in a statement released by the school.
 “Tennessee is a great program and bringing NCAA basketball to Toronto is going to be a fantastic experience.
 They have amazing basketball fans there and we’re looking forward to being a part of this event.”

-Washington’s 2019-20 nonconference road schedule begins with a trip to Anchorage, Alaska on Nov.
+Washington’s 2019-20 nonconference road schedule begins with a trip to Anchorage, Alaska, on Nov.
 8 to face Baylor in the Armed Forces Classic at the Alaska Airlines Center on the University of Alaska Anchorage campus.

 The Huskies are also headlining the Diamond Head Classic, a three-game tournament starting Dec.
 22 at Stan Sheriff Center in Honolulu that includes Georgia Tech, Houston, UTEP, Portland, Boise State, Ball State and Hawaii.

-Washington also has a home against cross-state rival Gonzaga.
+Washington has a home against cross-state rival Gonzaga and reportedly will host Lehigh from the Patriots League, according to CBS Sports’ Jon Rothstein.

+Last season, UW went 9-4 during a nonconference schedule that was 10th in the NET rankings.

-Last season, the Huskies posted a 2-1 record at the Vancouver Showcase in British Columbia.
-UW was also 0-2 in the regular season on the East Coast, including an 88-66 defeat at Auburn and a 73-61 loss to Virginia Tech in Atlantic City, N.J.
+The Huskies had a 2-1 record at the Vancouver Showcase in British Columbia.
+They were also 0-2 on the East Coast, including an 88-66 defeat at Auburn and a 73-61 loss to Virginia Tech in Atlantic City, New Jersey.

+And Washington lost for the fifth straight year against Gonzaga while dropping an 81-79 thriller.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.